Athletics at the 2000 Summer Olympics – Women's long jump

 The Women's long jump competition at the 2000 Summer Olympics in Sydney, Australia was held at the Stadium Australia on 29 September 2000.
+The winning margin was 7 cm.

 In the final, German Heike Drechsler finished in first place, with a jump distance on 6.99 m.
 Italian Fiona May finished in second, while American Marion Jones claimed the third place.
 On 5 October 2007, Jones admitted that she had taken performance-enhancing drugs.
 As a result, she was disqualified and the International Olympic Committee (IOC) stripped her of bronze medal on 9 December.
 Russian Tatyana Kotova, who originally finished in fourth place, was instead awarded the bronze.
 Kotova was later found guilty of doping, but her Olympic results were unaffected.